Skip to main content

 Non-Durable (Class 4-5) Pine, Spruce, Fir (sapwood) <5 years 5-15 years untreated

 Naturally durable species contain oils or dense grain structures that resist moisture absorption and fungal attack.
+That's why a teak garden bench can sit out in the weather for decades with barely any care.
 Less durable softwoods can still perform well outdoors, but only when properly treated and detailed.
+You might also want to compare options by checking out hardwood vs softwood.

 4 Timber Treatment Levels Explained